scala-ide/docs/src/sphinx/user/advancedsetup.rst

 * **Deactivate Automatic Java Content Assist**

   Since Scala-IDE is built over JDT, the Java Content Assist is enabled by default for Scala files, even though it is not relevant for Scala language files development.
-You can safely deactivate ti if most of your edition is done in Scala files.
+You can safely deactivate it if most of your edition is done in Scala files.

     .. image:: images/content-assist-deactivation.png
      :width: 100%